codepath/android_guides/Styling-UI-Screens-FAQ.md

 #### How would I hide the top ActionBar?

-You can hide the ActionBar by modifying the "theme" of an Activity in the `AndroidManifest.xml` such as:
+You can hide the top bar in any Activity by modifying the "theme" of an Activity in the `AndroidManifest.xml` such as:

 ```xml
 <activity android:name=".Activity"